pmacn/blogsource/src/documents/posts/constantly-on-the-move.html.md

 And it's all better now.
 I'm sitting in the warm fuzzy glow of [DocPad](http://docpad.org) with my choice of.. everything.
 There will most likely be posts and stuff.

-The fact that the site is being built from scratch however means that the site will evolve over time and the look and feel might change quite frequently for a while.
+The fact that the site is being built from scratch however means that it will evolve over time and the look and feel might change quite frequently for a while.

 It could also be that I just really like moving, after all we have moved 5 times in the last 4 years and there's gonna be at least one more before too long.